bfagiolo/Deep_Learning_skyrim_Project/README.md

-Most of this page is for training your own model.
 To download our final models or check out our epoch-by-epoch training outputs, visit [this link](https://drive.google.com/drive/folders/1iidgaWieI8dMZiPMZYloXtWjOU0YBB5A?usp=sharing).
-Note: All train samples (including final comparisons) are sampled from our training set.
+All train samples (including final comparisons) are sampled from our training set.

+NOTE: The instructions on this page are pretty much just for training your own *diffusion* model.
+The GAN was rushed and didn't end up being that useful.
+To replace its function in the pipeline you can just create a function to downsize your input by SCALE_FACTOR (which you can choose, we chose 4), resize (aka stretch) it back to its original size, and then add gaussian noise to it (if you want to copy or use our `add_noise_level` function, the same amount of noise that the diffusion model is trained to will be added to your image).

 ## Hybrid GAN–Diffusion Pipeline for Modernizing Legacy Game Textures

 ### Overview